Cheungo/3D-Model-EPQ/README.md

 Joshua Cheung
 EPQ Project (Artefact) - Monkey Head Model

-Source code for the program is in the 'Source' folder.

 HOW TO USE:
 ============
 1. To run the program, double click the executable file named 'EPQ' in this folder.